 Camp counselors are highly trained and compassionate volunteers who are there to support campers as they participate in activities and bond with one another.
 OUR HOUSE Directors and staff oversee the counselors throughout the entire weekend.

-Three Days at Grief Camp” is an award winning documentary short film set at Camp Erin-LA sleep-over summer camp where grieving children find comfort in one another to deal with their pain.
+Featuring Camp Erin-LA, this award winning documentary short film depicts the amazing journey towards hope and healing that takes place over three days at Camp Erin-LA sleep-over summer camp where grieving children find comfort in one another and learn new ways to deal with their pain.
 Under the guidance of grief professionals, kids learn that their feelings are normal – and that by talking about them they can begin to heal.
 With unprecedented access, ONE LAST HUG illuminates the effects of death and grief on children.
 Its inspiring and emotional journey is intimate, cathartic, and a testament to the healing power of friendship and support.

 ONE LAST HUG won the Emmy for Outstanding Children’s Program at the 2014 Creative Arts Emmy Awards.
 If you are interested in viewing the documentary, you can do so through HBO’s streaming service: www.hbogo.com.